Invalid Serial Number

 Exporting BOM’s with CCRQBOM 4.0.0

 If you purchase this product you will be given a link to download an installer.
 See our installation summary (PDF) document for general information about installing the software.
-Note that there are some differences from what you see in the article, particularly for the registration information.
-You do not need to register this product, it will perform all functions you need in a “trial” format (for 30 days).
+Note that there are some differences from what you see in the PDF, particularly for the registration information.
+We will provide you with information, and a serial number, once you purchase the program.

 Next, download BOMBOM Export Multiple Assys.repx.zip.
 This is a “zip” file, unzip it and save it to your computer system in a location you can easily find (such as your desktop).